PrisonTeam/Prison/docs/prison_docs_012_setting_up_prison_basics.md

 If you purchase this plugin to use on your server, do so with great caution since it is not supported and it may not integrate with prison.
 [ * Not supported * Tokens * Not supported * ](https://www.spigotmc.org/resources/%E2%9A%A1%EF%B8%8F-tokens-%E2%9A%A1%EF%B8%8F-40-enchantments-%E2%AD%95-free-expansions-%E2%AD%95-25-off.79668/)

 **Please Note:** There is another plugin by the same name "Tokens" that strictly deals with tokens and not enchantments, which works just fine with prison.
+I have even personally contributed to that plugin to provide caching of the player's data to resolve an issue with ultra fast mining in prison.
+Basically it used to be that if you give players tokens too quickly, it would lockup the server trying to update the save files.
+Now it easily supports 100's, if not 1000's of transactions per second without any impact to the TPS.

 ### Enchantment Plugin Features Supported